-A longer than usual lead with a stopper knot on the end should be used if rearing is anticipated.
-If a horse rears, the handler should give it more length of the lead rope and move away from range of the front hooves.
-The end knot will reduce the risk of the lead slipping through the hand.
-Attempts to keep the horse down may result in it overcompensating and falling over backwards or pulling the handler in close enough to be hit by its hooves.
-While moving away, the handler should also move in a semicircle toward the horse's hip to make its hip begin to circle away from the handler when it the horse comes down.
-Longeing it in small circles both directions immediately after it rears, can eliminate any thought of a reward by rearing and discourage it from rearing again.
-Jerking down on a lead rope as an misguided reprimand can cause the horse to rear again.
+- 1. A longer than usual lead with a stopper knot on the end should be used if rearing is anticipated. - 2.
+When a horse rears, the handler should give it more length of the lead rope and move away from range of the front hoofs because attempts to keep the horse down may result in it overcompensating and falling over backwards or pulling the handler in close enough to be hit by its hooves. - 3.
+While moving away, the handler should also move in a semicircle toward the horse's hip to make its hip begin to circle away from the handler when the horse comes down. - 4.
+Longeing it in small circles both directions immediately after it rears, can eliminate any thought of a reward by rearing and discourage it from rearing again. - 5.
+Jerking down on a lead rope as a misguided reprimand can cause the horse to rear again.